Laiwan: Group exhibitions

-Site Specific Works
+Site specific works

 In 2016 as part of the City of Vancouver's Public Art Program, the Coastal City series, Laiwan displayed Barnacle City, which was projected on various buildings throughout downtown Vancouver.
 In 2018, Laiwan started the Mobile Barnacle City Live/Work Studio, an installation created in the SiteFactory bus, which was a part of Emily Carr University's Living Labs Ten Different Things project series.
 Mobile Barnacle City was installed in various locations around Chinatown in Vancouver.
 The project also involved T’uy’tanat-Cease Wyss and Anne Riley.

 Curatorial

 In 2014, Laiwan curated Queering the International, an exhibition part of the Queer Arts Festival, which took place at the Roundhouse Community Arts and Recreation Centre.
 The exhibition examined issues of sexual identity.